SherwinKing/Survive-Extraterrestrial/README.md

 Sources: (TODO: list a source URL for any assets you did not create yourself.
 Make sure you have a license for the asset.)

 Attributions:
-This game reuses some codes and blender assets of game3.
-All the codes copied from game3 are in the commit with tag `game3`.
+This game reuses some codes and blender assets of game2 and game3.
+All the codes copied from game2 and game3 are in the commit with tag `game2` and `game3`.

 This game was built with [NEST](NEST.md).